- ホーム

 Full Description

-Oxford Revise OCR B GCSE Geography provides you with all the key information that you need to revise and covers the full specification with a Geographical skills section to help build and reinforce your knowledge of the skills required.
+Your essential companion for OCR B GCSE Geography success!
+This all-in-one revision and practice guide provides you with all the key information that you need to revise and covers the full specification with a geographical skills section to help build and reinforce your knowledge of the skills required.
+Learn the best way to approach exam questions and get plenty of practice across each theme and paper.
+Backed by research and trusted by teachers, Oxford Revise makes revision simple and effective.

-Retrieval questions empower you to check that you have retained the knowledge helping you to combat the forgetting curve before you move onto the exam practice.
+• Retrieval questions: Check that you have retained the knowledge helping you to combat the forgetting curve before you move onto the exam practice.

-Exam-style Practice gives you ample opportunities to practise the type of questions you will encounter in your exams with useful tips on command words and how to approach them.
+• Exam-style practice: Ample opportunity to practise the type of questions you will encounter in your exams with useful tips on command words and how to approach them.

 Contents